-1. Select the SOLIDWORKS option on the Start menu or select the SOLIDWORKS icon on the desktop to start SOLIDWORKS.
-The SOLIDWORKS main window will appear on the screen.
+- 1. Select the SOLIDWORKS option on the Start menu or select the SOLIDWORKS icon on the desktop to start SOLIDWORKS.
+The SOLIDWORKS main window will appear on the screen. - ➤ We will start a new SOLODWORKS part file using the Welcome dialog box.